 What is it which sets us free from sin?
 Knowledge of the truth, of course!
 This is what Jesus said to the Jews: “If you believe my word, you will know the truth, and the truth will set you free.”
 (10)

-With the weightiness of the consequence of not understanding the deeper meaning of scripture, let us push on in truth, so we can have our debt paid in full and be able to enter the Kingdom of God.
+With the weightiness of the consequence of not understanding the deeper meaning of Scripture, let us push on in truth, so we can have our debt paid in full and be able to enter into the kingdom of God.
 Amen.

 1) Thayer’s Dictionary for “parabole”, Strongs ref: H3850